brasilcomvc/brasilcomvc/README.md

 - `EMAIL_PORT` - SMTP port to be used for email sending
 - `EMAIL_HOST_USER` - Username to authenticate on the SMTP server
 - `EMAIL_HOST_PASSWORD` - Password to authenticate on the SMTP server
 - `SENTRY_DSN` - Optional.
-Use this to configure your Sentry DNS.
+Use this to configure your Sentry DSN.

 Setup static files